How to Apply

 If you are responding to a Commissioning Notice the application process will vary.
 For some of our awards, there may be a shortlist stage and an interview panel.
 Full details will be provided on each Commissioning Notice.

-If would like to apply for a grant please read our eligibility criteria, then complete and submit an outline of the project for which you are seeking funding using the Initial Application (MHRP) Form, using a minimum font size of 11pt.
+If would like to apply for a grant please read our eligibility criteria, then complete and submit an outline of the project for which you are seeking funding using the Initial Application (MHRP) Form.
 To help you, please review the Initial Application (MHRP) Help Notes and Initial Application (MHRP) Assessment Criteria.

 Send the completed Initial Application form (in Word format) to: firstname.lastname@example.org.